ska-telescope/ska-integration-test-harness/README.md

     """Create a facade to TMC subarray node and all its operations.""" subarray_node = TMCSubarrayNodeFacade(telescope_wrapper)
     yield subarray_node
+    # NOTE: in future, this subarray node facade may be merged with central
+    # node facade since they belong to the same subsystem.
+    # For now, we keep them separated.

 @pytest.fixture
 def csp(telescope_wrapper: TelescopeWrapper):